Renters' Rights Act 2025, Phase 1 commencement

-Tenancy agreements, notices, and compliance documents for Reading landlords.
-All documents updated for the Renters' Rights Act 2025, effective 1 May 2026.
+Tenancy agreements, notices, and compliance documents for Reading's 24,000+ private landlords across Berkshire.
+Every template is updated for the Renters' Rights Act 2025, in force from 1 May 2026, with Reading Borough Council as the local housing authority.

 Private rented households